 BAI supported programming will be guided, in part, by three-year themes.
 The theme for 2017-2020 is Arts & Environment.
 Proposals that support BAI thematic programming or involve interdisciplinary collaborators are encouraged.

 Award funds may be applied to reasonable and necessary costs of events and programs.
 These expenses may include: artists fees, production costs, marketing expenses and other fees that directly support the program and help to reach the intended audience.
 Any expenses incurred must adhere to Brown’s contract labor, purchasing and travel guidelines.
+Funds are available after July 1 and January 1.

 Timeline and Procedure for Submitting Proposals